William D. Ford Federal Direct Loan Program

 Application will be reviewed and processed within 30 days.
 If your loan is denied you will receive a letter from the Financial Aid Office explaining the reason(s) for loan denial.

-Students must be enrolled in and attending at least 6 units (half-time) and meet all eligibility requirements to be considered for a loan.
+Students need to be actively enrolled in at least 6 units (half time) and meet all eligibility requirements to be considered for a loan(s).

 If you are interested in applying for a Direct Loan, please read and carefully follow the steps below:

-- The Master Promissory Note is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.
+- The Loan Agreement for a Subsidized/Unsubsidized Master Promissory Note (MPN) is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.
 It also explains the terms and conditions of your student loan(s).

 Complete a Direct Loan Exit Counseling